szaguldo-kamaz/warnquota-ng/README.md

  4. *Optional:*
     - Add warnquota-ng.schema to your LDAP server configuration
     - Add warnquota-ng attributes for your users in LDAP
-    - Uncomment the "warnquota-ng -L" command in the warnquota-ng cron configuration file
+    - Uncomment the "warnquota-ng -L" command in the warnquota-ng cron configuration file in /etc/cron.d/